department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 ##### VA Review

-###### The amount of time it takes to process your claim depends on several factors:
+###### The amount of time it takes to process your claim depends on:

 - The type of claim you filed, such as compensation, claim for increased evaluation, etc.
-- How many injuries or disabilities you claimed and how complicated they are.
+- How many injuries or disabilities you claimed and how complex they are.
-- How long it takes  for VA to gather the evidence needed to decide your claim.
+- How long it takes us to collect the evidence needed to decide your claim.

 </div>